AvePoint/cloud-api/docs/elements/baseline-management/query-job.md

 {
     "data": [
         {
-            "jobId": "a7bd3e1b-****-****-****-243c4df89a2d", // The ID of the job "type": 1, // The type of the job "status": 2  // The status of the job
+            "jobId": "a7bd3e1b-****-97d6-****-243c4df89a2d", // The ID of the job "type": 1, // The type of the job "status": 2  // The status of the job
         }
     ],
     "metadata": {
-        "pageIndex": 1, // The page index of the current request "pageSize": 5, // The number of jobs to be retrieved in one request "totalCount": 1 // The total number count that matches the request }
+        "pageIndex": 1, // The current display page "pageSize": 50, // The number of objects on the display page "totalCount": 1 // The total number of objects matching the query parameters }
 }